dede95/beyond-jupyter/oop-essentials/01-oop-primer/README.md

 Inheritance thus establishes hierarchical relationships between classes and promotes code reuse.

 Parent classes which do not implement all the methods they declare are called *abstract* and cannot be instantiated at runtime.
 Such classes thus define abstractions which serve as interfaces in object-oriented programming.
+See this video explanation: <https://www.youtube.com/watch?v=97V7ICVeTJc>.

 ## Subtype Polymorphism: Abstractions as Interfaces